DSXiangLi/DecryptPrompt/README.md

   - The Surprising Effectiveness of Test-Time Training for Abstract Reasoning
   - Inference Scaling for Long-Context Retrieval Augmented Generation
-- Marco-o1: Towards Open Reasoning Models for Open-Ended Solutions
+- Marco-o1: Towards Open Reasoning Models for Open-Ended Solutions -A Comparative Study on Reasoning Patterns of OpenAI's o1 Model

 ### LLM Agent 让模型使用工具 (llm_agent)
 - A Survey on Large Language Model based Autonomous Agents